Andrew S. Fulton

+Early life

+Andrew Steele Fulton was born on September 29, 1800, near Waynesboro, Virginia.
+He attended common schools as a child and went on to attend Hampden-Sydney College.
+He read law in the office of Briscoe Baldwin in Staunton, Virginia, and was admitted to the bar in 1825.

+Career

-Born in Waynesboro, Virginia, Fulton attended common schools as a child and went on to attend Hampden-Sydney College.
-He studied law in Staunton, Virginia, and was admitted to the bar in 1825, commencing practice in Abingdon, Virginia, in 1826.
-He moved to Wytheville, Virginia, in 1828 and became a member of the Virginia House of Delegates in 1840 and 1845.
-Fulton became prosecuting attorney of Wythe County, Virginia, and was elected a Whig to the United States House of Representatives in 1846, serving from 1847 to 1849.
+Fulton commenced practice with his brother John H. Fulton in Abingdon in 1826.
+He moved to Wytheville in 1828 and became a member of the Virginia House of Delegates, representing Wythe County in 1840 and 1845.
+Fulton became prosecuting attorney of Wythe County and was elected a Whig to the United States House of Representatives in 1846, serving from 1847 to 1849.
 There, he was chairman of the Committee on Invalid Pensions from 1847 to 1849.
 He was not a candidate for reelection and instead continued to practice law.
 He served as judge of the fifteenth judicial circuit of Virginia from 1852 to 1869.

+Fulton operated a leadworks facility that produced US$9,000 worth of lead products in 1860.
+He also ran a farm that produced corn and wheat.
+He sold the farm in 1875.

+Personal life

+Fulton married Sarah "Sallie" M. Kincannon in 1828.
+He had nine children.
+In 1852, they purchased land near Austinville and built a farmhouse there.

-Fulton died on November 22, 1884, near Austinville, Virginia, and was interred in the family cemetery by New River near Austinville.
+Fulton died on November 22, 1884, near Austinville, and was interred in the family cemetery by New River near Austinville.